-Fred Anderson Park is a new 1.08 acre park in the Near South Side community.
-The park features an enclosed Dog Friendly Area for large dogs complete with artificial turf, water play fountains and tunnel, shade structures, benches, picnic tables, Omega style safety fencing and a dog-friendly drinking fountain.
-These same elements are incorporated into a separate DFA for smaller dogs.
+Fred Anderson Park is a new 1.20 acre park in the Near South Side community.
+The park features two enclosed dog friendly areas, one for small dogs and one for large dogs.
+Each area is complete with artificial turf, water play fountains, tunnel and shade structures, benches, picnic tables, Omega style safety fencing and a dog-friendly drinking fountains.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Chicago Women's Park.